wrr/wwwhisper-openshift/README.md

 scripts setup a [Gollum](https://github.com/github/gollum) wiki, a [Tinkerer](http://tinkerer.me/) blog and a directory for bulk files.
-Initially only you are allowed access to these locations, but you can use wwwhisper admin interface to grant access to other people.
+Initially only you are allowed access to these locations, but you can use wwwhisper to grant access to other people.
 [Mozilla Persona](https://login.persona.org/about) is used to authenticate visitors and prove that they own allowed emails; no site-specific passwords are created and stored.

 Installation
 ------------